-- 2.10 The Council will only discuss business in relation to matters for which the Council has a responsibility or which materially affect the Borough of East Staffordshire. - 2.11 Subject to Rule 12 (Urgent Business), the Council may only discuss business at a Meeting if it is either included on the agenda or it is directly relevant to an agenda item.
+- 2.10 The Council will only discuss business in relation to matters for which the Council has a responsibility within the Borough of East Staffordshire. - 2.11 Subject to Rule 12 (Urgent Business), the Council may only discuss business at a Meeting if it is either included on the agenda or it is directly relevant to an agenda item.